quarkiverse/quarkus-cxf/README.md

 ## Native Mode Limitations

-- Native mode is currently not fully functional, though work is in progress to make it as such.
+- Native mode is currently in beta (java 8 and java 11 supported).
+You can open issue if you have issue.
-- Please feel free to submit pull requests; to execute native integration tests, you can use:
-    ```
-    mvn integration-test -pl :quarkus-cxf-integration-tests -Dnative
-    ```

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!